ls-lucien-versendaal/vue-reaction-timer/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## About the Project
-This is a project from the youtube channel 'The Net Ninja'
+This is a project from the youtube channel 'The Net Ninja'!